Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ```

 - `inet autoconf`: Enables DHCPv4 on the WAN interface.
 The system will automatically obtain a public IPv4 address, subnet mask, and default gateway from the ISP via `dhcpleased`.
-- `inet6 autoconf`: Enables IPv6 autoconfiguration on the interface.
+- `inet6 autoconf`: Enables IPv6 autoconfiguration on the WAN interface.
 This allows the router to obtain a link-local IPv6 address on the WAN and communicate with the ISP’s DHCPv6 server for prefix delegation via `dhcp6leased`.

 ### 🔥 `pf.conf` (Firewall Rules)  (IPv4/IPv6)